 A former member of Repentance and Holiness Ministry has shared a string of disturbing revelations portraying Prophet Owuor as a liar, hypocrite, and man using supernatural powers to hoodwink the public into believing he is a miracle worker.

-Kinoti Joseph who likened his experience with Prophet Owuor’s ministry to coming face to face with a cult said he was blinded with the doctrine of the preacher until he abandoned his undergraduate studies to focus on spreading the gospel in streets and local markets.
+Kinoti Joseph who likened his experience with Prophet Owuor’s ministry to coming face to face with a cult said he was blinded with the doctrine of the preacher until he abandoned his undergraduate studies to focus on spreading the gospel in the streets and local markets.

 Born of poor parents in a remote village in Meru county, Kinoti struggled through his childhood life and education until he made it to Moi University where he was admitted to pursue a degree course in Computer Science.